 Children are natural learners.
 They are intensely curious, and will gravitate toward their own interests.
 We embrace the curiosity and provide them with opportunities to experiment, learn and play.

-Peaceful parents see children as equals, with equal rights, deserving of the same respect.
+We see children as equals and deserving of the same respect.
 Little does not mean less important or of lesser value.

-We help our children become emotionally intelligent, able to identify, feel and communicate their full spectrum of emotions.
+We help ourselves and our children to become emotionally intelligent, able to identify, feel and communicate their full spectrum of emotions.
 Sadness and anger are just as acceptable as happiness.

 We empower our children to trust themselves, to have a strong voice and to be confident.
 We do this by listening intently, honouring feelings, involving our children in decision making, and respecting the choices of our children.